Registration is now open. All are welcome.

 - engaged in other anti-racism/multiculturalism training.
 This workshop is designed to take your understanding and your competency to a deeper level, connecting you with other community activists.

 - never taken a class about racism.
 This workshop will challenge you to invest in and deepen your learning so you can put yourself on the road to intercultural competence.

 *If you do not live in the Greater Richmond, VA, area and are interested in the Pledge to End Racism and the Living the Pledge workshop, please contact Annette Marquis or Anita Lee for more information about bringing the Pledge and workshop to your community.
-You are also most welcome to attend this workshop.
+You are also most welcome to attend this workshop if space allows.